Truman State University Gallery, Kirksville, MO. “Apocalyptic: Artwork, poetry, and thought about the end.” Jan. 22 – Feb. 21, 2014

 LECTURES AND APPEARANCES

 MN Original profile of Paul by Twin Cities Public Television (8 minutes, 12 seconds)

-In My Lifetime, a documentary film about nuclear weapons, will be be broadcast on select American Public Television stations at April - May, 2013, It feature photos from Face to Face With the Bomb, as well as an interview with Paul. (check link closer to the date for stations and local broadcast times.)
+In My Lifetime, a documentary film about nuclear weapons, will be be broadcast on select American Public Television stations beginning April 2013.
+It feature photos from Face to Face With the Bomb, as well as an interview with Paul. (check link closer to the date for stations and local broadcast times.)

 Blind Spot Issue #44, features work from Paul's series "Shrines: Public Weapons in America", guest-edited by Time Davis.
 Also with work by Olaf Breuning, Robert Cumming, Barbara Ess, Lee Friedlander, Daniel Gordon, Stuart Hawkins, Nina Katchadourian, Chris Miner, Rory Mulligan, Paul Salveson, Joel Sternfeld, and Michael Smith & William Wegman.

 In My Lifetime, a full length documentary film about nuclear weapons, goes into public release on Sept.
 1, 2011.
 It feature photos from Face to Face With the Bomb, as well as an interview with Paul. (clip below)